Who We Are

 Contact Tara

-Tara is the grants and development director at the Mourning Hope Grief Center.
-She has over 12 years of experience working for non-profit organizations, acquiring skills for fundraising, grant writing, events and administration.
-Her grant success includes proposals to federal agencies; state agencies in Kansas, Mississippi, Nebraska, and Oregon; and multiple corporate, community and private foundations.
-She earned her Master’s degree in Women’s and Gender Studies and a Graduate Certificate in Non-profit Management from Roosevelt University in Illinois.
+Tara is the grants and development director for the Mourning Hope Grief Center.
+She has over 13 years of professional experience working for non-profit organizations, acquiring skills for fundraising, grant writing, events and operations.
+As a grant writer, her success includes numerous proposals to federal agencies, state agencies in Kansas, Mississippi, Nebraska and Oregon, and dozens of corporate and community foundations.
+She received a B.A. in Music from Southern Methodist University in Texas before earning a Master’s degree in Women’s and Gender Studies and a Graduate Certificate in Non-profit Management from Roosevelt University in Illinois.
+She also holds the Certified Research Administrator credential.
+Most recently, Tara was the grants director for Nebraska Wesleyan University.

 Grief Education Director